IWANABETHATGUY/vue-components/easy-scroll-list/README.md

 eventName | use
 ------------ | --------------------------------------------------------------------
-on-refresh | when you drag the list to the top, and you continue to pull down the list will emit this event with a function , you need to invoke the  function Explicitly to recover the scroll-list after the asynchronous task
+on-refresh (next) | when you drag the list to the top, and you continue to pull down the list will emit this event with a function , you need to invoke the  next function Explicitly to recover the scroll-list after the asynchronous task on-pre-load (next) | when you drag the list to the bottom, you will emit this event with a function , you need to invoke the  next function Explicitly to reset information of the scroll-list(like offsetHeight) after the asynchronous task
 > slot

 slotName | use